Professional Energy Manager (PEM) Program

 - Building Envelope Analysis - Thermal properties of various construction materials, how building space conditioning loads are calculated, and which factors most influence heating and cooling energy consumption.

-TDEC Office of Energy Programs (OEP) provided its first ever tuition-free Professional Energy Manager (PEM) training in the spring of 2016.
-If you’d like to connect with a PEM 2016 graduate to hear about their experience email Jaclyn Mothupi at Jaclyn.Mothupi@tn.gov to coordinate a call or email introduction.
+TDEC Office of Energy Programs (OEP) provided its second tuition-free Professional Energy Manager (PEM) training in the spring of 2017.
+If you’d like to connect with a PEM 2017 graduate to hear about his/her experience email Natalie Dallriva at Natalie.Dallriva@tn.gov to coordinate a call or email introduction.

 Acknowledgement: This program is operated under the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy (EERE), Award Number DE-EE0006997, CFDA Number 81.041.